Indonesia eyes Indian missiles amid China tensions – DW – 02/03/2025

 Both countries have moved forward to stabilize ties by agreeing to resume direct air services, start pilgrimages and increase cross-border trade.

-It began after both sides pulled back their troops from two face-off points on their contested high-altitude border, following border clashes in 2020, which resulted in the deaths of at lease 20 Indian soldiers and four Chinese troops.
+The effort began after both sides pulled back their troops from two face-off points on their contested high-altitude border following border clashes in 2020, which resulted in the deaths of at lease 20 Indian soldiers and four Chinese troops.

 Kondapalli pointed out that by arming Indonesia, India is signaling that its engagement with China will not come at the cost of its Indo-Pacific commitments.